 where the first term stems from the transition region, while the last from the distant past.
 With the result \eqref{nbound}, we also have a bound for the total photon number $\langle n_{\text{tot}}\rangle$ since $\langle n_{\text{tot}}\rangle = 2 \langle n\rangle$.

-To interpret this result for our case, we must first pick a sufficiently large, initial reflector strength $\kappa_0$, such that the transmittivity for the incident photon is very low.
+To interpret this result for our case, we must first pick a sufficiently large, initial reflector strength $\kappa_0$, such that the transmissivity for the incident photon is very low.
 Let $\omega_0$ denote the central frequency of the incident photon.
 From \eqref{transcoeff} we must have $\omega_0\kappa_0 \gg 1$ to obtain a small $|\mathcal T|^2$.
-Together with \eqref{nbound} we then conclude that the requirement for both a low transmittivity and a small photon number is
+Together with \eqref{nbound} we then conclude that the requirement for both a low transmissivity and a small photon number is